SnehaMandhyath/SnehaMandhyath/README.md

 ## 👋Hi, I'm Sneha!

 👩🏻‍💻 As a Data Scientist, I am sharing my journey and the valuable insights I am gaining in the field of data analytics and machine learning<br>
-👩🏻‍🎓 Studied [Master of Science in Data Science] at Vellore Institute of Technology, AP, India
+👩🏻‍🎓 Pursuing [Master of Science in Data Science] at Vellore Institute of Technology, AP, India

 #### 👇Meet me on LinkedIn